davidfekke/fek.io/src/blog/2021-05-08/use-the-delegation-pattern-over-inheritance-in-java-script.md

 # Inheriting Functionality in JavaScript

-Lets' say we have a object we are creating that needs to offload some work to another object, and then needs to have a function called on once the other object has completed that task.
+Lets' say we have an object we are creating that needs to offload some work to another object, and then needs to have a function called on once the other object has completed that task.
 One way of doing this is to inherit that functionality from a parent object.
 For this example we create two objects, one called `parent`, and the other called `child`.
 The `child` is going offload some of its work to the `parent` object.
 The `parent` object will have functions called `doWorkForChild`, `setStatus` and `sayHelloToMe`.

 The `child` object will inherit the methods from the `parent` object, but we are going to override the functionality of the `setStatus` function, and add functions for `start` and `print`.